mudbugmedia/critical-path-css-rails/README.md

 ## Update

-Version 0.3.0 is not compatible with previous versions.
+Versions below 0.3.0 are not compatible with this version.
 Please read the Upgrading from Previous Versions section below for more information.

 ## Installation

 Add `critical-path-css-rails` to your Gemfile:

 ```
-gem 'critical-path-css-rails', '~> 0.3.0'
+gem 'critical-path-css-rails', '~> 0.4.0'
 ```

 Download and install by running: